 When Ruby Wilson first learned that she had breast cancer, she was surprised and angry.
 However, several years later, she was able to share her experience and strength with her daughter when she was diagnosed with breast cancer as well.
 Today mother and daughter are both breast cancer survivors.

-Sophy Hoelscher was in her in her 20s, recently engaged, planning a wedding and moving into a new house when she was diagnosed with bulky Hodgkin’s lymphoma.
+Sophie Hoelscher was in her 20s, recently engaged, planning a wedding and moving into a new house when she was diagnosed with bulky Hodgkin’s lymphoma.
 Based on years of clinical research, her team at Houston Methodist thought that she was a candidate for radiation after her football-sized tumor responded to chemotherapy.
-They planned her treatment regimen to give Sophy every chance to live the life she had been planning.
-Today, Sophy says, “They saved my life here.”
+They planned her treatment regimen to give Sophie every chance to live the life she had been planning.
+Today, Sophie says, “They saved my life here.”

 It was his friend’s cataract surgery that reminded Darrell that he needed an eye exam.
 His decision to have an eye exam was a wise one, because the retinal specialist in Alaska detected cancer and sent him to Houston Methodist to receive care for uveal melanoma, a rare eye cancer.
 Darrell was fortunate to find the expertise he needed for his rare form of cancer at Houston Methodist.
 Darrell’s advice to others: “Go get your regular eye exam.
 They can catch these things before they get serious.”